Free Shakespeare in the Park

 The course of true love never did run smooth.

 Love is even more complicated when you add magic!
 While the king and queen of the fairies, Oberon and Titania are quarreling, Oberon’s right-hand sprite, Puck, is ready for mischief… and with humans such as the young Athenian lovers running about and the troupe of amateur actors trying to rehearse a play for the Duke’s nuptial day in the middle of the fairy’s forest, it couldn’t be easier.
 Silicon Valley Shakespeare’s all-female cast presents this family friendly comedy full of whimsy and wonder for FREE in Willow St. Park!

 About Willow Street Park Productions

 How much are tickets?

-Productions at Willow Street Park and Central Park are FREE to the public, thanks to our generous sponsors.
+Productions at Willow Street Park are FREE to the public, thanks to our generous sponsors.

 The actors will pass the hat at the end of each performance for those who can and wish to make a donation.
 The suggested donation is $10 per adult.
 Checks can be made out to Silicon Valley Shakespeare.

 What is the seating like?

 Willow Street Park features a grassy bowl on which to place a blanket or low-backed chair.
 The lower-center area is blankets-only; low-backed chairs can be used farther up the hill.
 Chairs over 25 inches high are allowed in the rear and on the sides.

 We suggest that you bring your own chairs and blankets, through blankets are available for rent in the concession stand.
 Those of you in our Donors Circle enjoy free blanket and cushion rentals.